 Departures Operates from about 5.30am to between 12.15am and 1am.
 Trams run every four to 12 minutes, depending on the line and time of day.

-Tickets You can buy single-journey tickets from vending machines on the platforms.
-There are no gates or turnstiles and customers are trusted to validate their ticket or Octopus card when they board and exit.
+Tickets You can buy single-journey tickets from vending machines on the platforms, valid for 120 minutes.
+There are no gates or turnstiles and customers are trusted to validate their ticket or Octopus card when they board and exit – make sure you tap on the right processor (entry or exit) because you could get charged twice if you tap on 'entry' at the end of your journey.

 Hong Kong’s MTR stations are colour-coded and colourfully storied.